Let's Go Blue Lining!

 The right gear goes a long way here.
 Many will debate it but there are some basics you should follow.

-Rods - "Most people" would say a short 3 weight rod is a good starting point.
-I would recommend a 7-7.5' 3 weight as a good all around small stream rod.
+Choosing the right rod for blue lining is critical.
+Most people would say a short 3 weight rod is a good starting point.
+I would recommend a 7-7.5 foot, 3 weight as a good all around small stream rod.
 This gives you the length to not get hung up all the time and the back bone to do some bow and arrow casting into tight coverage.
 You can still get the delicacy for your dry flies as well but also handle the pool boss 18" brown you may encounter.

 These rods can be either graphite or fiberglass.
 Glass is very popular on these types of streams for the feel of your casting stroke and the nostalgia of using it in these locations

-Leaders - I'm personally a huge fan of furled leaders.
+I'm personally a huge fan of furled leaders.
 They have a huge reduction in memory for more accurate casts.
 Just add some tippet onto the end and you're fishing.
 Keep them rather short though, 4-6 feet is a good place to start.
 Longer leaders are harder to cast in cover and you'll be hung up in the trees more than you would like.

-Flies - This can somewhat be the easy part of this style of fishing.
+The type of flies you use can somewhat be the easy part of this style of fishing.
 Many of these fish are very opportunistic.
 Meaning if they see something that looks good to eat, they'll eat it.
 Good high floating, visible dries are great on streams like this.
 Hi Viz parachute adams, royal wulff, elk hair caddis, stimulators, humpies, etc. Grab a handful and you'll be catching fish for sure.
 If you want to go underneath be sure to get some basic nymph patterns as well as a few attractor patterns as well.
 Pheasant tails, prince nymphs, hares ears, green weenies, san juan worms, squirmy worms, mop flies (yes I said it) can all work.
 I also tie a few small streamers as well.
 Your basic wooly buggers and zonker style flies in sizes 12-8 can work well in some of the larger pools.

-Wear some dark colored clothes or even camouflage if you'd like.
-These fish can be spooky so be sure to approach the water with caution.
-Watch where your shadow lays and be sure to use cover like trees and large rocks to conceal your visibility.
-Work each hold or run from the bottom up.
-That way you may catch a fish at the tail of a pool and still be able to fish the top end without spooking the whole thing.
+Work each hold or run from the bottom up to catch a fish at the tail of a pool and still be able to fish the top end without spooking the whole thing.
 Be slow and methodical with each pool.
 Make a few casts into each spot, THEN MOVE!
 This is the hardest thing for new blue liners to understand.
-If you don't catch something on the first 5 or so casts, you probably wont.
+If you don't catch something on the first 5 or so casts, you probably won't catch anything there.
 Don't beat the water, just move to the next spot.
 It's not unusual to fish through a few miles of stream in these situations.

 Much of this type of fishing can be done all year round.
-HOWEVER, be sure to know when the fish are spawning and avoid these streams during that time of the year.
+However, be sure to know when the fish are spawning and avoid these streams during that time of the year.
 Educate yourself when that time typically is and be sure to know how to recognize what a redd is.
 This is loose gravel that the fish have moved over their fertilized eggs.
 Do not fish over spawning fish nor wade a stream with active reds.
 We want these wild fish to thrive!

 We hope you learned something today in reading this.
 Check out the following items to better prepare you for some blue line fishing!